-The American Gastroenterological Association (AGA) published a Clinical Practice Update on POEM use in achalasia in 2017 (Expert Review and Best Practice Advice, 2017).
-POEM appears to be safe and effective in the short term, according to the AGA, but long-term durability data is not yet available.
-Uncontrolled studies suggested that POEM is as effective as or better than LHM, but it is more likely to cause post-treatment reflux.
-The Institute made the following recommendations based on the expert review:

-- POEM should be performed in high-volume centers by experienced physicians (an estimated 20 to 40 procedures are required to obtain competence and 60 to achieve mastery). - If expertise is available, POEM should be considered primary therapy for type III achalasia, and Heller myotomy should be considered for all achalasia syndromes.
+The American Gastroenterological Association (AGA) published a Clinical Practice Update in 2017 on the use of POEM in achalasia (Expert Review and Best Practice Advice, 2017).
+The AGA noted that POEM appears to be safe and effective in the short term, but long-term durability data is not yet available.
+Existing uncontrolled reports suggested that POEM is as effective as or better than LHM, but that it is more likely to cause post-treatment reflux.
+Due to the procedure's complexity, it is also recommended that it be conducted by experienced physicians in high-volume centers, as it is estimated that 20-40 procedures are required to obtain competence and 60 to achieve mastery.
+Existing uncontrolled reports imply POEM is as effective as or better than LHM, and growing RCT data suggests POEM is more effective than PD, but more likely to cause post-treatment reflux.

-The American Society of Gastrointestinal and Endoscopic Surgeons (ASGE) issued consensus guidelines in 2014 on the use of endoscopy in the diagnosis and treatment of dysphagia, including esophageal achalasia.
-These guidelines suggest that, while POEM is being used more frequently in expert centers, long-term data and randomized trials comparing POEM to conventional modalities are needed before it can be used in clinical practice.
-The ASGE made no specific recommendations regarding the use of POEM in the treatment of achalasia.
+The American Society of Gastrointestinal and Endoscopic Surgeons (ASGE) published consensus guidelines on the use of endoscopy in the evaluation and therapy of dysphagia, including esophageal achalasia, in 2014.
+These guidelines suggest that while POEM is being utilized more frequently in expert centers, long-term data and randomized trials comparing POEM to conventional modalities are required before it can be introduced into clinical practice.
+The ASGE provided no particular recommendations regarding the use of POEM in the management of achalasia.